shneoh/k3s_infra_training/day2/lab7/README.md

-# Lab 07: FluentD System Log Collection with K3s Journald
+# Lab 07: FluentD System Log Collection

 ## 🌟 Objective

 In this lab, you will configure FluentD to collect logs directly from the K3s system journal (`journald`) using the `systemd` input plugin.
 The goal is to parse control plane logs (including kubelet, kube-apiserver, etc.) from `k3s.service` and push them into Elasticsearch for centralized search and analysis in Kibana.

-You will create dashboards and alerts around:

-* Node status changes (e.g., `NotReady`, `Ready`)
-* Control plane errors (e.g., pod sandbox failures)
-* API server warnings and etcd-related events

 ---